Beyond Compliance: The DPP as a Business Tool

 - product recalls and safety updates — a direct, private channel to reach the actual product owner

-- feedback collection — a lightweight product or service feedback form triggered by the scan; it can remain an internal channel instead of becoming a public review
+- feedback collection — a lightweight product or service feedback form linked from the page, not required to view the passport

 Why this matters commercially

-For many SMEs, that means product feedback and service signals can run inside the same DPP infrastructure without procuring a separate survey or customer-feedback tool.
-The companies that design their DPP pages with engagement in mind, not just compliance, will have a persistent, low-cost, high-context channel to every product owner.
+For many SMEs, that means product feedback and service signals can be connected to the same product-attached entry point without turning the passport itself into a tracking layer.
+The companies that design their DPP pages with clarity and consent in mind will gain more value than those that publish a raw compliance dump.

 B2B Value: Data for Partners, Not Just Regulators